madfam-io/plinto/apps/api/docs/development/README.md

 # Development Documentation

-> **Complete developer onboarding and workflow documentation for the Plinto API**
+> **Complete developer onboarding and workflow documentation for the Janua API**

-This section provides comprehensive development documentation covering setup, workflows, testing, and contribution guidelines for developers working on the Plinto authentication platform.
+This section provides comprehensive development documentation covering setup, workflows, testing, and contribution guidelines for developers working on the Janua authentication platform.

 ## 🎯 Developer Onboarding

-### Welcome to Plinto Development
+### Welcome to Janua Development
-Welcome to the Plinto API development team!
+Welcome to the Janua API development team!
 This guide will help you get up and running with the codebase, understand our development workflows, and start contributing effectively.

 ### Development Philosophy
 - **Security First**: Every feature considers security implications